 Over the last however many years, higher education has faced ups and downs.
 The ways we’ve led in this environment has been shaped by things we can’t necessarily control, like the market and government policy, but also by things that we can control, such as the way we choose to respond and the emotions that come with this.
 Fear, anger, hope, frustration.

-In 2020 with our mirror in hand, is it finally time to think about leading with emotions that connect, rather than disconnect?
+But now, with our mirror in hand, is it finally time to think about leading with emotions that connect, rather than disconnect?
 Choosing to lead through love rather than fear; embracing what could be possible, not shying away from it?

 Working with love